ayushd64/Pandas_DPA/index.md

 What Data Sources are we using?<br>
 *Dataset:*<br>
--> We identify the data from soFIFA(primary dataset) and Kaggle(secondary dataset) which includes more than 100,000 rows of players (before pre-processing) with 15 prediction variables and a target variable of overall rating from years 2009-2019.
+-> We identify the data from soFIFA(primary dataset) and Kaggle(secondary dataset) which includes more than 100,000 rows of players (before pre-processing) with 15 prediction variables and a target variable of overall rating from years 2009-2019.<br>
 *Web Scraping:* <br>
--> We start by web scraping the data from html tables from our primary datasource, using-beautifulsoup4, BS4, HTML5lib, requests, URLlib3, webencoddings.
+-> We start by web scraping the data from html tables from our primary datasource, using-beautifulsoup4, BS4, HTML5lib, requests, URLlib3, webencoddings.<br>
--> Each predictor variable (columns) are then stored into an array.
+-> Each predictor variable (columns) are then stored into an array.<br>
--> This array is converted into a dataframe and the data frame is then pushed into the .csv files.
+-> This array is converted into a dataframe and the data frame is then pushed into the .csv files.<br>